 Change management is a topic all project managers should be aware of.
 It may be more relevant to your role than you think.

 It’s a common misconception that change and project management are the same thing.
-This is simply not the case and both roles working together can benefit each other.
+However, this is not the case and both roles working together can benefit each other.

 A change manager is concerned with the ability of the company stakeholders and infrastructure to adapt to change.
-Think of it this way, each project is going to affect other aspects of the company, change management can predict and implement the best way to prepare and cope with these changes.
+Think of it this way; each project is going to effect other aspects of the company, and change management can predict and implement the best way to prepare and cope with these changes.

 Team and motivation

 Although both roles appear similar in the way that both largely involve managing people and implementing processes, they have a clear difference in the details.

 As discussed above, change management is all about managing the companies ability to adapt to change.
 They would examine company goals and look into how that will affect the employees, the culture and structure and put the appropriate processes in place.
 They don't have deliverables that are set on a timeline and their goals aren't particularly concrete.
 Whilst they implement strategies that help to guide a business during periods of great change, they're not on the front line of change like project managers.

 Project managers are very much motivated by stakeholder-set targets and will need to manage their team effectively in order to reach these.
 They manage all aspects of a specific task and are the ones on the ground making sure that the project is running smoothly.
 They consistently check in with their team to make sure that objectives are being met and will maintain a constant level of communication from the front line to the top of the company.